alexanderkevin/Blockchain-Tutorial/README.md

 6. Select No when asked whether to enable TLS security.

-7. Open up on your browser
+7. Open up your browser
 ```
 localhost:3000
 ```